StackFuel Friends: Recommend StackFuel and get 2 x secure 250 €

 • Programming skills, e.g. with Python

-So think a little about yourself: Do you already have a lot of practical experience in project management and were you introduced to mathematics during your studies?
-Then perhaps you should pay more attention to ensuring that your further training gives you the professional tools you need, e.g. how to use standard job tools and programming languages.
+So give yourself a few thoughts about yourself: Do you already have a lot of practical experience in project management and had mathematical introductions during your studies?
+Then you should perhaps pay more attention to ensuring that your further training gives you the professional tools you need, e.g. how to use standard job tools and programming languages.

 Whether you work full-time, need a lot of time for the children or prefer to learn new things on site: the form of your further education has an immense influence on your learning success.
 The methods are varied and there is something suitable for everyone: